kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

      helm install service-catalog/charts/ups-broker --name ups-broker --namespace stage
      ```

-3. Register your broker:
+3. Register a ClusterServiceBroker:
      ```
-    kubectl create -f service-catalog/contrib/examples/walkthrough/ups-broker.yaml
+    kubectl create -f service-catalog/contrib/examples/walkthrough/ups-clusterservicebroker.yaml
     ```
-     After you successfully register your ClusterServiceBroker, the Service Catalog periodically fetches services from this broker and creates ClusterServiceClasses from them.

-4. Check the status of the broker:
+    In case of the ServiceBroker, this command looks as follows:
     ```
+    kubectl create -f service-catalog/contrib/examples/walkthrough/ups-servicebroker.yaml
+    ```
+    After you successfully register your ServiceBroker or ClusterServiceBroker, the Service Catalog periodically fetches services from this broker and creates ServiceClasses or ClusterServiceClasses from them.

+4. Check the status of the ClusterServiceBroker:
+     ```
     kubectl get clusterservicebrokers ups-broker -o jsonpath="{.status.conditions}"
+    ```
+    In case of ServiceBrokers, run:
+    ```
+    kubectl get servicebrokers ups-broker -n stage -o jsonpath="{.status.conditions}"
     ```

     The output looks as follows: